Romano-British culture: Post-Roman period

 In the early stages the lowlands and cities may have had some organisation or "council" and the Bishop of London appears to have played a key role, but they were divided politically as former soldiers, mercenaries, nobles, officials and farmers declared themselves kings, fighting amongst each other and leaving Britain open to invasion.
 Two factions may have emerged: a pro-Roman faction and an independence faction.
 The one leader at this time known by name is Vortigern, which may have been a title meaning "High King".
 The depredations of the Picts from the north and Scotti (Scots) from Ireland forced the Britons to seek help from pagan Germanic tribes of Angles, Saxons and Jutes, who then decided to settle in Britain.
-Some of the Romano-British people migrated to Brittany, the Kingdom of the Suebi and possibly Ireland.
+Some of the Romano-British people migrated to Brittany, the Suebi Kingdom of Galicia and possibly Ireland.

 The Anglo-Saxons obtained control of eastern England in the 5th century.
 In the mid-6th century, they started expanding into the Midlands, then in the 7th century they expanded again into the southwest and the north of England.
 The unconquered parts of southern Britain, notably Wales, retained their Romano-British culture, in particular retaining Christianity.
 Members of groups who spoke Germanic also migrated to the southern section of Great Britain.
 Cultural exchange is seen in the post-Roman period with these Germanic settlements.

 Some Anglo-Saxon histories (in context) refer to the Romano-British people by the blanket term "Welsh".
 The term Welsh is derived from an Old English word meaning 'foreigner', referring to the old inhabitants of southern Britain.
 Historically, Wales and the south-western peninsula were known respectively as North Wales and West Wales.
 The Celtic north of England and southern Scotland was referred to in Welsh as Hen Ogledd ("old north").

 The struggles of this period have given rise to the legends of Uther Pendragon and King Arthur.
 There are many theories, but it is sometimes said that Ambrosius Aurelianus, a resistance leader of the Romano-British forces, was the model for the former, and that Arthur's court of Camelot is an idealised Welsh and Cornish memory of pre-Saxon Romano-British civilisation.